The Strand, London

 This revival is presented as part of Dominic Dromgoole's Classic Spring Theatre Company's Oscar Wilde Season: A Woman of No Importance from October to December 2017; Lady Windermere's Fan from January to April 2018; Wilde Creatures children's show, December 2017; An Ideal Husband spring/summer 2018; and The Importance Of Being Earnest spring/summer 2018.

-The Importance Of Being Earnest in London at the Vaudeville Theatre - expected Summer 2018 - further details to be announced
+The Importance Of Being Earnest in London at the Vaudeville Theatre public previews from 20 July 2018, opens on 2 August 2018, closes on 20 October 2018

 The original 1895 production of The Importance Of Being Earnest had it's run cut short due to Oscar Wilde's growing notoriety in the public courts - firstly with his unsuccesful libel case against the Marquess of Queensberry and then the start his trial for 'gross indecency' - for homosexuality, something that would not be decriminalised in Britain until the introduction of the Sexual Offences Act 1967.
 Oscar Wilde was ultimately found guilty and was sentenced to prison with hard labour.
 George Alexander, the manager of The St James's Theatre, did though successfully revive his original production of The Importance Of Being Earnest four times over the following 18 years.